 d) to assess business opportunities which are of potential benefit to the Group; and

 e) to bring material and other relevant matters to the attention of the Board in an accurate and timely manner

 The responsibilities of the Independent Non-Executive Directors include the following:-

-- to bring impartiality and scrutiny to Board deliberations and decision-making, and also serve to stimulate and challenge the Management in an objective manner;
+b) to bring impartiality and scrutiny to Board deliberations and decision-making, and also serve to stimulate and challenge the Management in an objective manner; and

 The main role of the senior independent director is to act as a sounding board for the Chairman.
 In the event the Board is undergoing a period of stress, and/or there is perceived conflict of interest involving the Chairman, the senior independent director is expected to provide leadership and advice to the Board.